Is a Security Alarm System right for you?

 Is a Security Alarm System right for your situation?

-Security alarms are a deterrent and may limit the amount of property stolen or damaged in a home invasion.
+Security alarms are a deterrent and may limit the amount of property stolen or damaged in a burglary event.
 For decades security alarms have been the most commonly used form of home security, however in recent years home security camera systems have become increasingly popular due to modern technology and affordability.

 First you need to determine whether you want both external and internal areas covered by a security alarm as most alarms are designed for internal use.
 If you only need internal intrusion monitoring (you live in an apartment for example) an alarm system may be perfectly adequate.